railken/mangafox/README.md

 ## Composer

-You can install it via [Composer](http://getcomposer.org/).
-Run the following command:
+You can install it via [Composer](http://getcomposer.org/) by typing the following command:

 ```bash
 composer require railken/mangafox